Lesson Plan - Get It!

 - Adjective Graphic Organizer: An adjective is a word that describes a quality of a person, place, or thing.

-The following resources show how, by arranging the words you just explored, clear and meaningful sentences can be created!
+Visit Turtle Diary to Make a Sentence with Jumbled Words and learn how, by arranging the words you just explored, clear and meaningful sentences can be created!